LBNL-UCB-STI/beam/docs/users.rst

 Execution of a calibration experiment requires running the `beam.calibration.RunCalibration` class using the following arguments:

+--experiments   production/application-sfbay/calibration/experiment_counts_calibration.yml

---benchmark     Location of the benchmark file (note that separators in Windows paths must be escaped using double `\\`)
+--benchmark     Location of the benchmark file (production/applicaion-sfbay/calibration/benchmark.csv)

---num_iters     Number of iterations for which to run experiment.
+--num_iters     Number of SigOpt iterations to be conducted (in series).

 --experiment_id     If an `experimentID` has already been defined, add it here to continue an experiment or put "None" to start a new experiment.

+--run_type      Can be local or remote

+Manage Experiment
+^^^^^^^^^^^^^^^^^

+As the number of open suggestions for an experiment is limited (10 in our case), we sometimes might need to cleanup suggestions maually using `beam.calibration.utils.DeleteSuggestion` script to both delete specific and all open suggestions (e.g. if there was an exception during all runs and need to restart).